-The HACCP process is a well-known international standard program for food safety developed originally for the U.S. space program in the 1960s.
+The Hazard Analysis and Critical Control Points (HACCP) process is a well-known international standard program for food safety developed originally for the U.S. space program in the 1960s.
 It was obviously important that astronauts not have a food- borne illness while in space.

 It has since been adapted for use in all types of food.
 The HACCP approach now consists of seven principles and relies on identifying “critical control points” that will be discussed in detail in this course.

 A third set of standards to be aware of are the Global Food Safety Initiative (GFSI) schemes.
 There are several organizations that have developed criteria to use to become certified under their program.
-Customers usually request that you get certified to one of these schemes or you can undertake certification voluntarily.
+Customers usually request that you get certified in one of these schemes or you can undertake certification on your own.
 If your company is interested in GFSI certification there are resources online that will help you decide which scheme is best for you.
 This course will not cover details for GFSI programs since they require much more than regulations for food safety.